dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

 node ./scripts/uploadEmbedding.js
 ```

-Don't worry about this warning: "No storage option exists to persist the session, which may result in unexpected behavior when using auth.
+Don't worry about this warning: "No storage option exists to persist the session, which may result in unexpected behaviour when using auth.
 If you want to set `persistSession` to true, please provide a storage option, or you may set `persistSession` to false to disable this warning."
 Just wait until you see "Uploaded" logged in the terminal.

-After this is done you are ready to test the chatbot again.
-This time you can ask it about the bun toolkit and it will know the answer because it has been augmented with your data.
+After this is done, you are ready to test the chatbot again.
+This time, you can ask it about the bun toolkit, and it will know the answer because it has been augmented with your data.

 ## 4. Exploring the Boilerplate Code
-In this chapter we will explore the code of the boilerplate application.
+In this chapter, we will explore the code of the boilerplate application.
 We will especially focus on the `pages/api/openai.js` and `pages/api/embed.js` files.

 ### 4.1 `pages/api/openai.js`
-Lets first have a look in the `openai.js` file.
-This file is responsible for handling the request that comes from the client and respond back with the result.
-Here we will add our own data to the OpenAI model.
+Let's first have a look at the `openai.js` file.
+This file is responsible for handling the request that comes from the client and responds back with the result.
+Here, we will add our own data to the OpenAI model.

-On line 34 we initialize the OpenAI model with an object parameter with three items: `temperature`, `openAIApiKey`, `stream`.
+On line 34, we initialize the OpenAI model with an object parameter with three items: `temperature`, `openAIApiKey`, `stream`.

 ```js
   const model = new OpenAI({